You will meet your fellow cyclists and tour guide in Hanoi, Vietnam’s capital where you can bond over tonight’s welcome dinner.

 Today’s ride takes you though the sensational valley of the Song Ma River.
 A historic route, it was used during the war to transport weapons.
 You’ll catch a glimpse of mountains as the road links to the main area of the Ho Chi Minh Highway.
 The closer you get to Ngoc Lac, the better the views get.

 Today’s cycling will take place on the newly built part of the Ho Chi Minh highway.
 The wide lanes and smooth tarmac make it ideal for a faster pace, but don’t forget to take in the luscious scenery.
 Look out for the coffee, rubber and tea plantations.

-Today you'll hop on a boat to explore Phong Nha Cave.
-When you first see the cave's entrance, you will be immersed in this alternate world as you paddle through enchanted caves.
+Today you’ll hop on a boat to explore Phong Nha Cave.
+As you paddle through the enchanted cave, you will become immersed in the alternate world.
 Those who wish can climb the 330 steps up to Tien Son Cave, a dry cave bombed during the war whilst it was used as a hospital.
-This afternoon's cycle will lead you to Dong Hoi where you can relax on the stunning white sand beach.
+This afternoon’s cycle will lead you to Dong Hoi where you can relax on the stunning white sand beach.

 After a trip to the Khe Sanh combat base formally used to transport troops and supplies, it will be time to cycle though more stunning scenery, in the direction of Laos.
 Make the most of the traffic free road and contrasting views.